Learning Opportunities for GSKH Volunteers

 3. First-Aid and CPR

 To ensure the safety and well-being of all girls, Girl Scouts of Kansas Heartland requires troops to be accompanied by someone currently certified in First Aid and CPR for any activity or trip beyond their regular meeting site, any physically demanding activity and all overnight trips.
 If a registered adult with the troop is a nurse (RN/LPN), a certified emergency medical technician, or a doctor, they can serve as the troop’s “First Aider.”
 Otherwise, a troop leader or other registered adult will need to become certified, through a GSKH course or another certifying organization.
-If you are certified through another organization, please submit proof of certification and expiration information to your MVP Specialist.
+If you are certified through another organization, please submit proof of certification and expiration information to the Volunteer Services department of your regional office.

 Girl Scouts of Kansas Heartland provides several scheduled National Safety Council (NSC) First Aid and CPR certification courses throughout the year to accommodate our volunteers.
 All NSC First Aid and CPR courses offered by Girl Scouts of Kansas Heartland have a $20 per participant charge to cover material costs.